 For the last four years, the last 208 weeks to be exact, I’ve been mentoring a group of high school girls who were scheduled to graduate in May.
 At the beginning, I couldn’t have imagined today’s reality.
 A pandemic?
 A quarantine?
 Cancelled proms and graduations?
-None of that
+None of that seemed possible in 2016 when this journey started.
+I imagine a lot of parents find themselves in the same position.
+There are few handbooks for parenting teenagers in normal times, even fewer specific to parenting high school seniors and virtually no instructions for parenting your senior in this reality.

 None of this is easy.
 Still, as I’ve spent the last several weeks listening to parents of graduates, their teachers and students themselves, a few common ideas keep rising to the top for how we love and celebrate the class of 2020.